commercialhaskell/stack/doc/commands/build_command.md

 Default (`stack test` or `stack bench`): Enabled

 Set the flag to continue building packages even after some build step fails.
-The packages which depend upon the failed build won't get built.
+The packages which depend upon the failed build will not get built.

 ### `--[no-]keep-tmp-files` flag